-7.1.6 TSF_RNG Random Number Generator
+7.1.6 TSF RNG Random Number Generator

-- True RNG - Random Number Total Failure Bit - RNGDAS - RDWDR - 167 True RNG: The TOE has an analogue noise source that can be used to provide random numbers when required by the Security IC Embedded Software. - 168 Random Number Total Failure Bit: The TOE sets a flag if the analogue noise source fails. - 169 RNGDAS: The Analogue Noise Source is sampled to create a digitized analogue source that is accessible to the Security IC Embedded Software through the RNGDAS register. - 170 RDWDR: The digital analogue source from RNGDAS can be post processed.
-The result of the post processed data is accessible to the Security IC Embedded Software through the RDWDR register.
+- True RNG (only applicable to the Secure Core) - Deterministic Number Generator (only Applicable to the Master Core) - Random Number Total Failure Bit - RNGDAS (only applicable to the Secure Core) - RDWDR (applicable to both cores) - 169 True RNG: The Secure Core has an analogue noise source that can be used to provide random numbers when required by the Security IC Embedded Software. - 170 Deterministic RNG: The Master Core has a deterministic RNG that has hardware post processing. - 171 Random Number Total Failure Bit: The TOE sets a flag if the analogue noise source fails. - 172 RNGDAS: The Analogue Noise Source is sampled to create a digitized analogue source that is observable to the Security IC Embedded Software through the RNGDAS register.